rickysullivan/gulp-delete-unused-images/README.md

     }
     ```

-- If multiple image files exists in subfolders that under the root directory, and the name is referenced in the source file.
+- If multiple image files exist in subfolders that are under the root directory and the name is referenced in the source file.
 It won't delete any of the named files that match.

     ```
     images/filename.jpg